EBZebra/docs/edge/source/guide/configreference.md

 	<HourglassLeft value="100"/>

 ### HourglassTop
-By default an Hourglass will be displayed whilst navigating between pages, this setting can be used to adjust its vertical position.
-If not specified the hourglass will appear in the vertical center of the screen.
+Controls the vertical position of the Hourglass icon, which is displayed by default while navigating between pages.
+If not specified, the Hourglass will appear at the center of the screen.

 **Possible Values**